codemagic-ci-cd/codemagic-docs/content/code-signing/android-code-signing.md

 Code signing is required for distributing your Android app to Google Play store.
 It enables to identify who developed the app and ensure that all updates to the app come from you.

 {{<notebox>}}
-This guide only applies to workflows configured with the **Flutter UI**.
+This guide only applies to workflows configured with the **Flutter workflow editory**.
 If your workflow is configured with **codemagic.yaml** please go to [Signing Android apps using codemagic.yaml](../code-signing-yaml/signing-android).
 {{</notebox>}}

 ## Requirements